segarciat/TLPI/ch22-Signals-Advanced-Features/exercises/02-pending-standard-and-realtime-signal/README.md

 If both a realtime and standard signal are pending for a process, SUSv3 leaves it unspecified which is delivered first.
 Write a program that shows what Linux does in this case.
-(Have the program set up a handler for all signals, block signals for a period f time so that you can send various signals to it, and then unblock all signals).
+(Have the program set up a handler for all signals, block signals for a period of time so that you can send various signals to it, and then unblock all signals).

 ## Solution